Geerodge/georgemc.co.uk/src/pages/about.md

 - How to understand their audience and attract more customers
 - How to fix their website to stop losing customers
-- About the tools available to automate their sales processes
+- About the tools available to automate mundane tasks
 - How to convert their website traffic into cash in the bank

 The result?